Welcome Letter

 Online classes (weekly) In-person classes (once a month) |

-Moumita Ghosh, has made Redmond her hometown for 17 years.
+Moumita Ghosh, has made Redmond her hometown for 19 years.
 She has been an integral part of YOU encouraging youth members of Uttoron in various activities, bringing them together as they learn and grow.
-She is happy to support Bangla School, wherein bringing together teachers and students, all with a common purpose - love for learning Bangla. |
+She is happy to support Bangla School, wherein bringing together teachers and students, all with a common purpose - love for learning Bangla. | |

 Nilanjana Ganguly lives in Sammamish, Washington and is involved in teaching Bangla to our kids in this land faraway from the heart of Bengal.
-She is the mother of a teenager and also has a day job in a tech company.
+She is the mother and also has a day job in a tech company.
 She is an avid follower of Bangla books, movies and music both traditional and contemporary, and has also been involved in editing and proofing Uttoron’s sharodiya magazine in the past.
-She is looking forward to sharing, teaching and learning with Uttoron’s Bangla school. |
+She is looking forward to sharing, teaching and learning with Uttoron’s Bangla school. | |

 Rohit Banerjee is from Kolkata, West Bengal.
 Currently he is in Seattle working as a data analyst at Fred Hutchinson Cancer Research Center.
 Rohit loves Bengali language and has a passion for writing poems, short stories in Bengali.
 He is also trying his hand in wildlife photography and collecting old Bengali books.
-He is looking forward to sharing the Bengali culture and teaching Bangla to the students through Uttoron’s Bangla school. |
+He is looking forward to sharing the Bengali culture and teaching Bangla to the students through Uttoron’s Bangla school. | |

 Rumela Ghosh Born and brought up in Calcutta, Bengali language plays an integral role in Rumela's life.
 She has actively contributed to several magazines and digital platforms over the years.
-A Software Developer by the day, Rumela loves to spend time with the upcoming generation and has volunteered to be a teacher with the Uttoron Bangla School with the aim to inculcate our culture among the YOU talents. |
+A Software Developer by the day, Rumela loves to spend time with the upcoming generation and has volunteered to be a teacher with the Uttoron Bangla School with the aim to inculcate our culture among the YOU talents. | |

 Shuvendu Lahiri is a computer science researcher based in Seattle.
 Raised as a probashi Bangali, he was active in Bengali club activities during his school years.
 He recently became passionate about Bangla education in search of a Bangla school for his kid.
-He helped co-lead Uttoron's short-course on conversational Bangla in 2020, and is looking forward to learning and contributing further to advance Bangla education for our next generation. |
+He helped conduct Uttoron's short-course on conversational Bangla in 2020 that in small ways paved some of the initial curriculum for the Bangla School, and is looking forward to learning and contributing further to advance Bangla education for our next generation. | |

 Sujata Sen Sharma is an engineer by profession.
 She started teaching bangla in Seattle Ankur way back in 2007 to get her two kids acquainted with the rich heritage, culture & literature.
-She is excited to join the bangle school again after her kids are grown and flown. |
+She is excited to join the bangle school again after her kids are grown and flown. | |

-Sritapa Dutta is a software engineer by day and currently based in Seattle for the past 7 years.
+Sritapa Dutta is a software engineer by day and currently based in Seattle for the past 9 years.
 Hailing from Kolkata, she has been always looking for ways to remain connected to her homeland and enjoys reading Bengali literature ,practicing Bengali elocution, Bengali voice/dance dramas whenever she gets a chance.
-She enjoyed conducting a Bengali elocution workshop for YOU in 2021 and looking forward to make meaningful contributions to this Bangla School initiative by Uttoron. |
+She enjoyed conducting a Bengali elocution workshop for YOU in 2021 and looking forward to make meaningful contributions to this Bangla School initiative by Uttoron. | |